Cybersecurity Program Overhaul

 Poor hired rates (20%)

-A problematic virtual machine (VM) platform used for labs and assessments—costing $600 per student
+A problematic virtual machine (VM) platform used for labs and assessments

-Replaced the costly VM platform by teaching students to build their own virtual machines—something cybersecurity professionals actually do.
-This built real-world skills and cut per-student costs by 95% (from $600 to $30).
+Replaced the costly VM platform by teaching students to build their own virtual machines, a real-world solution.

 RESULTS

-Designed a program predicted to double graduation and hiring rates.
+Redesigned program predicted to double graduation and hiring rates